-The Department's Stormwater Program continued to grow as regulatory controls require stormwater runoff to be treated or contained on site.
-In addition to new development issues, the Department continued to address numerous drainage blockages, access issues associated with dense riparian or vegetated streambanks, and upland mosquito breeding within drainage corridors.
-Department staff responded to multiple West Nile virus hot spots near stormwater conveyance or stream corridors in 2014.
-Much of the mosquito breeding in creek channels was caused from water backing up behind numerous beaver dams, as well as vegetated and choked channels.
+The Department's Stormwater Prgram continues to grow as regulatory controls require stormwater runoff to be treated or contained on site.
+In addition to new development issues, The Department continued to address numerous drainage blockages, access issues associated with dense riparian or vegetated streambanks, and upland mosquito breeding within drainage corridors.

+Department staff responded to multiple West Nile virus hot spots near stormwater conveyance or stream cooridors in 2015.

 Flooding due to beaver dams has been an on-going problem for several years and causes significant mosquito breeding development sites to form in flooded pastures or other nearby dry grassy land.
 While direct population reduction methods (e.g. depredation) are the standard for beaver control, the Ecological Management Department utilizes an integrated approach to reducing the mosquitoes associated with beaver activity.
 Regular inspection and removal of beaver dams by hand or with equipment is typically the first approach.
-The District worked with landowners to remove and monitor thirty seven dams on a routine basis and when applicable, installed a Clemson Pond Leveler (CPL) pond leveling device that allowed water to flow downstream through the active dam without causing additional mosquito breeding.
-Staff held multiple site meetings with various city and county agencies responsible for stream channel maintenance in and around areas of high mosquito abundance collections.
+Due to drought conditions, the District worked on only a handful of agency owned lands to remove and monitor eight dams on a routine basis.
+Clemson Pond Leveler (CPL) leveling devices were installed or maintained in various locations to help manage pulse flows to keep water contained in existing low flow channels.

-The Ecological Management Department worked closely with the California Department of Water Resources (DWR) particularly within the Natomas East Main Drainage Canal (NEMDC), Robla Creek in and around Hansen Ranch, and near Hwy 80 in the Yolo Bypass to remove natural and beaver related stream blockages.
-Constant water flows coupled with high beaver populations demanded regular inspection, dam removal, and inter-agency collaboration.
+The Ecological Management Department worked closely with the California Department of Water Resources (DWR) particularly within the Natomas East Main Drainage Canal (NEMDC), Robla Creek in and around Hansen Ranch, and on DWR irrigated properties in the Delta and near the community of Hood.

-Staff continued to work closely with the United States Bureau of Reclamation and California State Parks in managing mosquito breeding habitats within the Delta Meadows and Delta Cross Channel properties near Locke, CA.
+Staff also continued to work closely with the United States Bureau of Reclamation and California State Parks in managing mosquito breeding habitats within the Delta Meadows and Delta Cross Channel properties near Locke, CA.